Massage vs. Bodywork: Understanding the Key Differences

 - 2 min read

-If you’ve tried massage before but still feel like something’s “stuck,” bodywork might be exactly what your body has been asking for.
+The primary goal of bodywork is long-term relief, improved function, and better alignment—not just a quick fix.
+If you’ve tried massage before but still feel something is "stuck,” bodywork might exactly be what your body has been asking for.

 Key Differences